 Bellevue Chamber Chorus, founded in 1984, performs three major concerts each season, encompassing a variety of choral literature from the classical standards and contemporary works to “world music”, Broadway hits, and vocal jazz.
-The Chorus often joins other ensembles in performances of major choral/orchestral works, such as Mozart’s Vespers, Faure’s Requiem, Verdi’s Requiem, Handel’s Messiah, Orff’s Carmina Burana, Brahms’ Requiem, and, most recently, John Rutter's Mass of the Children, and an upcoming collaboration with Seattle's City Cantabile Choir on Ariel Ramirez' Misa por la Paz y la Justicia.
+The Chorus often joins other ensembles in performances of major choral/orchestral works, such as Mozart’s Vespers, Faure’s Requiem, Verdi’s Requiem, Handel’s Messiah, Orff’s Carmina Burana, Brahms’ Requiem, Rutter's Mass of the Children, and an upcoming collaboration with Seattle's City Cantabile Choir on Ariel Ramirez' Misa por la Paz y la Justicia.
 The ensemble has premiered works by regional composers, including commissioned works for the Washington State Centennial Celebration, the grand opening of the Theatre at Meydenbauer Center, and a special 20th anniversary season commissioned piece, That Music Always Round Me, by Seattle composer, John Muehleisen.
 The Chorus has released three CDs, “Timeframes” and “Retrospective”, and our 2013 holiday CD, “Christmas Visions, Winter Dreams”.

 Bellevue Chamber Chorus is a non-profit organization, which receives its support from the generous donations of people interested in fine musical experiences on the Eastside.